 He dismounted at the entrance of the cave.
 He looked over the empty space by the fire, noticing cloaks and bags but no one at all.
 Then he took a step further in, and suddenly a shadow loomed over him in the shape of a grey-skinned man.

-One death-cold hand wrapped around his neck and squeezes all the air out of him.
+One death-cold hand wrapped around his neck and squeezed all the air out of him.

-“Stop,” he rasped, dropping Suihua to the ground, clawing uselessly at the skin of the corpse’s wrist—his nails could not cut through it at all, as if it were made of stone or steel.
+“Stop,” he rasped, dropping Suihua to the ground, clawing uselessly at the skin of the corpse’s wrist—his nails could not cut through it at all, as if it were made of leather.
 The hold tightened; he choked; his vision swam with black-and-white spots, and his body thrashed helplessly.